wp-plugins/better-bandsintown/readme.txt

 1. The widget with a dark theme
 2. The shortcode in action
+3. The widget with a light theme

 == Changelog ==

+= 0.3 =
+* Added the light theme

 = 0.2 =
 * Updated plugin information